-A white-toned translucent Mexican Fire Opal is set in a fine silver bezel with gemstones and small silver balls decorating the bezel.
-The shank is split and adorned with a cast succulent, sapphire, and diamond.
-Ring by Corina Lunita
+Behold the elegance of a white-toned translucent Mexican Fire Opal, cradled in a fine silver bezel adorned with gemstones and delicate silver accents.
+The shank, adorned with a cast succulent, sapphire, and diamond, is a true work of art.
+Handcrafted by Corina Lunita

 Precious opal: opal with a play of color